3liteking148/seq-position-probs/README.md

 (`kLM1` isn't shown, because it's identical to `kMM1`.)

-### Border
+Only `kMM1` is used to calculate *E*-values.

+These options affect the random sequences.

+- `-t T`, `--trials T`: generate this many random sequences.

+- `-l L`, `--length L`: length of each random sequence.

-The `-b` option adds a "border" to each random sequence.
-For example, `-b100` adds a border of length 100.
-If the sequence length is L and border length is B, it first generates a random sequence of length L, then appends B/L copies of this sequence to itself.
+- `-b B`, `--border B`: add this size border to each random sequence.
+  It first generates a random sequence of length L, then appends B/L copies of this sequence to itself.
 This aims to avoid [edge effects][] on the distribution of scores.

-## Searching profiles against real sequences

-    seq-position-probs profile.hmm randomSeqNum randomSeqLength realSeqs.fasta

-For each profile versus each sequence, it shows:

-1. The maximum end-anchored score, with a representative alignment
-2. The maximum start-anchored score, with a representative alignment
-3. The maximum mid-anchored score, with a representative alignment

-The alignments are in [MAF][] format.
-Each alignment aligns positions whose probability of being aligned is > 0.5, among all possible alignments with that anchor.

-It also shows an *E*-value for each score.
-This *E*-value means: the expected number of distinct sequence regions with equal or higher score, if we compared *all* the profiles to random sequences with the same length as *all* of `realSeqs.fasta`.

-For nucleotide profiles, it will search both strands of `realSeqs.fasta`.
-Use option `-s1` to search forward strands only, or `-s0` for reverse strands only.

 ## Details